KleinerWolf215/AmberWeb/README.md

 * Choosing one of many (Yes/No), e.g. a date or solution A history of decisions could be implemented - where each decision could have a expiriy date - individually for show time and for related database content.
 Decisions shall only be visible for members.

+## Feedback & Diagnosis
+No cookies shall be used.
+But logging might be allowed depending on role and agreement of a user - more in the form of temporarily recording user actions (he start and stops such a recording).
+A feedback formular shall be provided, where such a logging can be attached.

 ## Degree of Realization
 * Model contains entities, but tables and schema will be created when running.
 * Controller-level only got classes MemberController and RoleController so far.